Marketing Assets for Landing Public Speaking Opportunities

 A media kit should include:

-• High resolution professional headshot
+• A high resolution professional headshot

-• At least one testimonial from a client, organiser, or attendee
+• At least one testimonial from a client, organiser or attendee

-• Contact information and social media links
+• Contact details and social links

 Speaker Website: Your Digital Hub for Bookings